Welcome to Holly Berries Class!

 Twinkl website link

 Below are the curriculum jigsaw's for Holly Berries.
 We run on a two year cycle to ensure that all children are receiving a strong and broad curriculum throughout their time in Holly Berries class.
 We try to cover as much as we can during this time and to stick to the overview wherever possible.

-PE is taught by Mrs Lyons on a Wednesday afternoon.
+PE is taught by Superstars on a Monday afternoon.
 Please ensure that your child has their P.E. bag with the correct kit ready for this day.